Super Bowl Parlay Picks: How to Build NFL Parlays, SGPs

 You can use data from the best sports betting sites - is the total high or low, is there a big favorite or is the spread small - as well as various projection sites and information from the previous playoff games.

 How does this help you build a parlay?
 Well, if the total is high and you know the teams involved have played high-scoring games up to this point, you could combine multiple Overs in a parlay.
-Conversely, if you know a team prefers to run the ball - as we know to be the case with the Eagles - you may want to focus on the running game and some Unders for select receivers.
+Conversely, if you know a team prefers to run the ball, you may want to focus on the running game and some Unders for select receivers.

 Every outcome on the football field is related.
 Figuring out how one outcome might affect another is the best way to find value that isn't fully accounted for by our best sports betting apps and to get the most out of your SGP.